• Skip to main content

 Covenanter’s prison in Greyfriars Kirkyard

 In 1679, following the Battle of Bothwell Brig hundreds of defeated Covenanters were brought to Greyfriars Kirkyard and imprisoned in dreadful circumstances in what is now known as the Covenanter’s Prison.
-The neighbouring Kirkyard, today administered by Edinburgh City Council, is placed on land originally granted in 1562 by Mary Queen of Scots.

 Greyfriars Bobby watched over his master’s grave

-Perhaps the best-known story of Greyfriars Kirk is the one of Bobby a small dog which 19th century legend tells us that for 14 years until its death watched over the grave of its master John Gray.
-A small statue of Bobby set outside the church gates is one of Edinburgh’s popular visitor attractions and on most days people are seen posing for photographs beside it.
+Perhaps the best-known story of Greyfriars Kirk is the one of Bobby a small dog that 19th century legend tells us that for 14 years until its death watched over the grave of its master John Gray.

 Greyfriars Bobby